The Servants of Twilight: Plot summary

 The Servants of Twilight eventually track the group to Charlie's mountain lodge.
 After a chase and more gun fights with heavily armed cult members in a treacherous blizzard, the family finds themselves in a cave in the side of a mountain.
 They are exhausted, Charlie has suffered a gunshot wound to the shoulder and Joey develops a serious illness, including hives to the face and a very pale complexion, both caused by exposure to the extreme cold.

-Kyle Barlow knows he must finish the job, but finds he does not have the ability to kill a child, even if Grace believed him to be the Antichrist.
+Kyle Barlowe knows he must finish the job, but finds he does not have the ability to kill a child, even if Grace believed him to be the Antichrist.

-The story reaches its climax inside the cave when Spivey and her last standing helper, Kyle Barlow, begin their descent to kill the child and stop the supposed rise of the Antichrist.
+The story reaches its climax inside the cave when Spivey and her last standing helper, Kyle Barlowe, begin their descent to kill the child and stop the supposed rise of the Antichrist.
 Christine has no energy left to fight, and Charlie is barely conscious from his gunshot wound.
 It all looks very bleak as Grace Spivey raises a gun to Joey's head.
 Just before she pulls the trigger, however, Spivey is attacked by a barrage of bats who attack her and leave her for dead.
 The strange behavior of the bats causes Christine to wonder if her son could have caused the attack.

 The book closes with the end of the ordeal and with Christine and Charlie in a stable relationship.
-Charlie’s curiosity about Joey grows, as the boy's illness cleared up very quickly and mysteriously.
+Charlie's curiosity about Joey grows, as the boy's illness cleared up very quickly and mysteriously.
 The story ends with Charlie trying to find evidence in the buried remains of the family's original dog.
 The grave does not hold the remains of Christine's dog but a dog of a different breed, which Charlie finds humorous and concludes that Joey could not be the Antichrist.

+Reception

+Publishers Weekly called it one of Koontz's better thrillers, although they said a chase sequence at the end goes on too long.

 TV film adaptation

 The television film adaptation of The Servants of Twilight was made in 1991 after the book became an international best seller.
 The film starred Jarrett Lennon as Joey, Belinda Bauer as Chris, Bruce Greenwood as Charlie Harrison, and cult-favorite Grace Zabriskie as Grace Spivey, also called Mother Grace, the charismatic leader of a fanatical religious cult known as the Church of the Twilight and was directed by Jeffrey Obrow.
-The film was met with a series of bad reviews and failed to make any impact when released.
 The film is currently available on DVD in most countries, including the United States.

+The Austin Chronicle wrote: "While not as awful as the last film adaptation of a Dean Koontz novel (the evil Corey Haim vehicle Watchers), Servants is a far cry from what it could have been."
+Variety said: "This is a better-than-usual film adaptation of a horror novel, eliciting its fair share of chills and shudders [...]"